ravikiranvm/CloudResume/README.md

 - **terraform/**: Contains Terraform configuration files for provisioning AWS resources.
   - `main.tf`: Entry point for Terraform to orchestrate all modules.
   - `modules/`:
-    - **back-end/**: Provisions HTTP API Gateway, DynamoDB, and Lambda for visitor tracking.
+    - **back-end/**: Provisions REST API Gateway, DynamoDB, and Lambda for visitor tracking.
 The Lambda function updates and fetches visitor counts from the DynamoDB table.
     - **front-end/**: Provisions S3, CloudFront, SLL Certificate and Route 53 for website hosting and DNS management, including MX records for email.
     - **monitoring/**: Configures CloudWatch alarms for Lambda invocation errors and monthly AWS costs, integrating with PagerDuty, Slack, and Jira.
   - `providers.tf`: Configures AWS provider settings.